olaure01/yalla/yalla/README.md

 Other files:

 *  bbb.v:
     study of LL extended with the equation: bot = oc bot
-* yalla_ax.v:
+* atoms.v:
-    specific instances of axioms on atoms used in the library (this guarantees consistency of this set of axioms)
+    classes describing constraints on atoms used in the library with a specific instance proving the consistency of all hypotheses
 * basic_misc.v:
     basic definitions and tactics